OSP123/showme/README.md

 Sharing locations:
 - A pin can be placed, or users geolocation used.
 - User adds optional tags and a description of what is there.
+- It would probably be useful to allow adding photos too.

 Browsing the map:
 - Users see locations being added in real-time.